Login Button

 How to interpret your test results

 Understanding filter mechanics helps you work with the system instead of against it.
-Modern spam filtering uses multiple layers — not just keyword scanning.
+Modern spam filtering uses multiple layers, not just keyword scanning.

-Your report shows more than just inbox vs. spam placement — it reveals reputation signals, authentication gaps, and engagement risks that impact performance.
+Your report shows more than just inbox vs. spam placement.
+It reveals reputation signals, authentication gaps, and engagement risks that impact performance.

 Result